 Filip said that he won first place the day before, which is the first time they tried the “Hare & Hound” game.
-So, even though on that day the balloon was quite far from the “X” spot, he still threw his marker so that he can collect the points.
-At the end of the four-day event, the balloonist that collected highest point in the “Hare & Hound” game will win.
-Although Filip does not know what the prize is, he still wouldn’t give up.
+So, even though the balloon was quite far from the “X” spot on that morning, he still threw his marker so that he can collect the points.
+At the end of the four-day Hot Air Balloon Fiesta, the balloonist that collected highest point in the “Hare & Hound” game will win.
+Although Filip does not know what the prize is, what matter to him is to win.

 Me : Filip, we’re so close to the water.
 Is this safe?